mentalisttraceur/python-totaltimeout/README.rst

     timeout = Timeout(10.0, clock=time.monotonic)

 You can also set the starting time of the timeout.
-This is great for testing, for copying or restoring timeouts across networks or storage, and for having timeouts that count down from a well-known point in time instead of whenever exactly the code executes:
+This lets timeouts count down from a well-known point in time, which can be useful for testing, for synchronizing timeouts across networks, and so on:

 .. code:: python